You’ve got 400 emails in your inbox, and you think if you see another one you may tear your hair out.

 Know what their problems are, what they need, and how to appeal to them.
 Will it be humor?
 In-depth studies?
 Lots of technical specs?
 (Incidentally, don’t lean on these too heavily though, people buy based on emotions.

 However you do it, you need to do it quickly.
 Whether it’s a postcard, or an ad, or even a landing page, you have to get attention right away, before that card goes in the trash or their hands move to their mice and click somewhere else.
-Write a great headline that gets them to stop and look.

 Solve their problem

 Are you solving a problem that’s been driving them nuts?
 Will your marketing help them believe you can fix it?
 Are the results credible?
 Something that looks too good can actually drive people away!

 Will it be worth it for them?
 Will they save more time, money, or effort than your solution costs?

 I recently (stupidly) struggled for hours trying to get WordPress to do something.
 I finally had the bright idea of calling someone with better skills.
 He did it in an hour or so for a reasonable price.

 Was it worth it?
 Yes!
 I sat back, he worked.
 I got what I wanted, and sent him some money.
 The reward (from my point of view) was much greater than the cost.

 Now that you’ve got the right people, offered them something they want, and convinced them that it’s worth every penny, you’ve got to call for them to act.
 Make it absolutely clear what they should do, and how they should do it.

 Do they call?
 Enter a URL?
 Email you?